 Investments in bank debt generally are bought and sold among institutional investors in transactions not subject to registration under the Securities Act of 1933.
-Such transactions are generally subject to contractual restrictions, such as approval of the agent or borrower. - Affiliated issuer as defined under the Investment Company Act of 1940 (ownership of 5% or more of the outstanding voting securities of this issuer). - (3) Non-income producing security. - (4) Principal amount denominated in foreign currency.
-Amortized cost and fair value converted from foreign currency to US dollars. - (5) Restricted security. - (6) Investment is not a controlling position. - (7) Issuer is a controlled company. - (8) Includes investments with an aggregate market value of \$1,178,213 that have been segregated to collateralize certain unfunded commitments.
+Such transactions are generally subject to contractual restrictions, such as approval of the agent or borrower.

+Affiliated issuer as defined under the Investment Company Act of 1940 (ownership of 5% or more of the outstanding voting securities of this issuer).

+Principal amount denominated in foreign currency.
+Amortized cost and fair value converted from foreign currency to US dollars.

+Restricted security.

+Includes investments with an aggregate market value of \$1,178,213 that have been segregated to collateralize certain unfunded commitments.